dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

     - _**_a:_**_ &nbsp;means _ACTION_ and is the only one that's not atomic.
 It means a complex task of several steps mentioned as one, to facilitate guide comprehension.
 Usually, because they've been explained previously or were in another guide
     - **_i:_** &nbsp;&nbsp;means _ITEM_ which represents any other object that's not in this list
     - Other type of items used on screen are: _**b:** Button, **d:** Dialog, **f:** Field, **l:** Link, **m:** Menu, **o:** Option, **s:** SmartButton, **t:** Tab, **v:** View and **w:** Window_
+    - In many languages the item's name initial letter will not be the same as the English one.
+We decided to maintain the same letter accross all languages as we're using them as icons and this way it's easier to read translations (not to mention _half-way_ translations).
     - Bellow is the full list of symbols used in all guides and their meanings

 <br>